Arizona Game & Fish Department Helping Wildlife That Go Moo

 Also, there have been HPC grants for projects which benefited ranches that used holistic resource management (HRM) grazing systems, which have been discredited by scientific research, and can be particularly damaging when implemented on arid lands.

-Another big category of questionable HPC grants are those that killed “invasive” woody vegetation – usually mesquite or juniper trees.
-These vegetative manipulations, which were typically labeled as grassland or watershed restoration projects, were designed to promote the growth of grass, which benefited cattle and a few species of big game – such as elk and pronghorn antelope.
-They sometimes involved the aerial spraying of dangerous herbicides, which can leave the land practically denuded for several years – especially during drought.
+Another big category of questionable HPC grants are those that kill “invasive” woody vegetation – usually mesquite or juniper trees.
+These vegetative manipulations, typically labeled as grassland or watershed restoration projects, are intended to promote the growth of grass, which benefits cattle and a few species of big game – such as elk and pronghorn antelope.
+They sometimes involve the aerial spraying of dangerous herbicides, which can leave the land practically denuded for several years – especially during drought.

 Then in 2020 the Department received WQIG #EV-19-0010 from ADEQ for $109,176 to remove mesquite trees from the Altar Valley, in the Sonoran Desert southwest of Tucson.
 The project record didn’t specify the sources of the matching funds the Department provided to get the grant, although it mentioned they could include “AZGFD state funding.”
 The Department had previously approved two HPC grants, #17-525 for $15,000, and #18-521 for $50,000, to kill mesquite trees in this area on the Santa Margarita Ranch.
 These grants were justified as creating more pronghorn antelope habitat, as this game species prefers open spaces.